Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Geometry/Cut geometry/README.md

 Press the `Cut` button, and the solid blue polygon will be cut into two polygons - a yellow and a green polygon with a diagonal pattern.

 ## How it works
-The `AGSGeometryEngine.cutGeometry:withCutter:` method is executed with the polygon as the first parameter and the cutting line as the second parameter.
+The `AGSGeometryEngine.cut(_:withCutter:)` method is executed with the polygon as the first parameter and the cutting line as the second parameter.
 This returns a list of geometries.
 Each geometry is added as a new `AGSGraphic` with differing fill symbols to visualize the results.

 ## Relevant API
  - `AGSGeometryEngine`
- - `AGSGeometryEngine.cutGeometry:withCutter:`
+ - `AGSGeometryEngine.cut(_:withCutter:)`

 ## Tags
 geometry, cut, split